emissary-ingress/emissary/reference/core/tls.md

   hosts: ["*"]
   alpn_protocols: h2[, http/1.1]
 ```
-Without setting setting alpn_protocols as shown above, HTTP2 will not be available via negotiation and will have to be explicitly requested by the client.
+Without setting alpn_protocols as shown above, HTTP2 will not be available via negotiation and will have to be explicitly requested by the client.

 If you leave off http/1.1, only HTTP2 connections will be supported.